- Extended Learning Home

 What Do I Need to Get My Degree?

 Your financial situation shouldn't keep you from earning your degree.
 We will work with you to make it affordable.Learn More

 Whether you're returning to school after 10 months or 10 years, continuing your education is a leap you won't regret taking.

 Online Instructor Certificate Course

 The Online Instructor Certificate Course was developed to provide faculty with the necessary contacts and skills needed to develop online or hybrid course.
 For over two years, this program has assisted many faculty members in the course design process.
 This course is NOT about Blackboard.
 It does cover the pedagogical aspects of teaching online.
 Some aspects covered in the course are developing goals and objectives, developing online activities, engaging your students, digital copyright issues, and so much more.
 To be eligible for the stipend, the faculty member must be teaching online foundational studies courses or in a new online program that has been approved for the stipend by Extended Learning.
 Further eligibility requirements can be found on the application.
-The fall semester course will run from January 27 through April 13.
-Applications are due by the end of the day on January 12, 2015.
+The summer semester course will run from May 25 through August 10.
+Applications are due by the end of the day on May 8, 2015.
 Please direct any questions to Samantha Penney, firstname.lastname@example.org, 812 – 237-8479.